 ‘Spoiler Free’ Night Summary

-Night follows the terrifying journey of Eliezer and his family from their home in Sighet in Hungarian Transylvania through the ghettos and concentration camps of the Holocaust.
-While at first, no one believed that something like the murder of innocent men, women, and children was possible, the ravings of Moishe the Beadle, Elie’s teacher, are soon proven true.
+The book Night follows the terrifying journey of Eliezer Wiesel and his family from their home in Sighet in Hungarian Transylvania through the ghettos and concentration camps of the Holocaust during World War II.
+While at first, no one believed that something like the murder of innocent men, women, and children as possible, the ravings of Moishe the Beadle, Elie’s teacher, are soon proven true.
 Before being transferred to concentration camps, the Wiesel family is forced to live in a ghetto within their own village.

-Eliezer, as an emotional first-person narrator, tells the horrific story of how their lives were uprooted, and he and his father were subjected to slave labor in Auschwitz/Birkenau.
+Eliezer, as an emotional first-person narrator, tells the horrific story of how their lives were uprooted, and how Eliezer and Eliezer’s father were subjected to slave labor in Auschwitz/Birkenau.
 There, they meet a variety of characters, all of whom are suffering in separate and similar ways.

 Eliezer is forced to work in an electrical factory where workers are regularly beaten and humiliated.
 He watches friends and acquaintances murdered, such as thirteen year old that the S.S. claim was part of a rebel group in the camp.
 At one point he has his gold tooth pried from his mouth with a spoon.

 Towards the end of the novel, despite the obvious end of the war, the Nazis are unwilling to surrender their prisoners, and Eliezer’s situation takes an impossible turn for the worse.
 He’s forced to contend with horrible conditions and watch his remaining loved ones suffer.
 The novel also spends time in considerations of religion and justice, themes that Wiesel focuses on in his many other novels and works of non-fiction.

 Spoiler alert: important details of the novel are revealed below.